Edward Rosenbaum: The Doctor

 In 1985, Rosenbaum was diagnosed with throat cancer.
 He kept a diary of experiences as a cancer patient, which Random House published as A Taste of My Own Medicine.
 The book became the basis of the 1991 movie The Doctor and was issued as a paperback under that name.
 With the publicity from the movie, the paperback became a best-seller.
 Rosenbaum appears in a brief scene in the movie, playing a doctor in a hospital corridor.

 The success of the book and movie led Rosenbaum to embark on a second career as a writer and speaker.
 He advocated for more humane practices in medicine.
 He was a columnist for New Choices magazine briefly, served as a medical advisor to the 1995 movie Roommates, and a collection of his essays was used in an English language instruction text for Japanese medical students.

 Personal life

 Rosenbaum married Davida Naftalin, daughter of Rose Naftalin, in 1942.
 They had four sons and six grandchildren.
 He suffered from Parkinson's disease in his final years and his illness was chronicled in a book written by his eldest son.
+His granddaughter is Dr. Lisa Rosenbaum, a cardiologist and host of the Not Otherwise Specified podcast for the New England Journal of Medicine.
 Rosenbaum died in Portland, Oregon, on May 31, 2009, six weeks after the birth of his first great-grandchild.

 Honors and legacy

 In 1992, Rosenbaum was the commencement speaker at the College of Osteopathic Medicine of the Pacific, which for a time presented an annual Edward E. Rosenbaum Humanism in Medicine award.
-A chair of medicine at the Oregon Health and Science University is named after Rosenbaum.
-His son, James T. Rosenbaum, currently holds the chair.
-The Edward E. Rosenbaum Hospice Life Award from the Pacific NW Hospice Foundation is also named after him.
+A professorship at the Oregon Health and Science University is named after Rosenbaum.
+His son, James T. Rosenbaum, was the first to hold the position and for over twenty years was the director of the division that his father founded at the university.
+The Edward E. Rosenbaum Hospice Life Award from Gifted Wishes is also named after him.